RafiCisco/projA/README.md

-#Assigning admin and dev teams to projA (rp1 and rp2)
+#reading json file and assigning to RafiCisco/rp1 and RafiCisco/rp2
 #rp1 has admin and dev level of access
 #rp2 has admin and dev level of access